- Instructions for Form 706-NA - Introductory Material

 A nonresident alien decedent is a decedent who is neither domiciled in nor a citizen of the United States at the time of death.
 For purposes of this form, a citizen of a U.S. possession is not a U.S. citizen.

-A long-term U.S. resident is an alien who has been a lawful permanent resident of the U.S. (green card holder) in at least 8 of the last 15 tax years ending with the tax year in which U.S. residency is terminated.
+A long-term U.S. resident is an alien who has been a lawful permanent resident of the United States (green card holder) in at least 8 of the last 15 tax years ending with the tax year in which U.S. residency is terminated.

 An executor is the personal representative, executor, executrix, administrator, or administratrix of the deceased person's estate.
 If no executor is appointed, qualified, and acting in the United States, every person in actual or constructive possession of any of the decedent's property must file a return.
 If more than one person must file, it is preferable that they join in filing one complete return.
 Otherwise, each must file as complete a return as possible, including a full description of the property and each person's name who holds an interest in it.